icsantos/frontend-nanodegree-feed-reader-testing/README.md

 ## Steps to Run the Test Suites

+The following steps are repeated for each test:

+- Open the specified source file (`app.js` or `index.html`) in an editor
+- Make the specified change to the source file, e.g., rename a variable
+- Save the source file
+- Refresh the browser (usually done by pressing `F5`)
+- Note the test result returned by Jasmine

 ### `'RSS Feeds'` Test Suite

 #### `'are defined'` Test

 - Open `apps.js` in an editor
-- Rename `allFeeds` to `allFeed` then refresh the browser
+- Rename `allFeeds` to `allFeed`
+  - Jasmine is red
-  - Jasmine is red: `ReferenceError: allFeeds is not defined`
+  - `ReferenceError: allFeeds is not defined`
-- Add an `allFeeds` variable as an empty array then refresh the browser
+- Add an `allFeeds` variable as an empty array
+  - Jasmine is red
-  - Jasmine is red: `Error: Expected 0 not to be 0.`
+  - `Error: Expected 0 not to be 0.`
-- Delete `allFeeds` and rename `allFeed` to `allFeeds` then refresh the browser
+- Delete `allFeeds` and rename `allFeed` to `allFeeds`
   - Jasmine is green

 #### `'require each source has a defined, non-empty link'` test

 - Open `apps.js` in an editor
 - Add a new feed to `allFeeds` with a missing `url`
+  - Jasmine is red
-  - Jasmine is red: `Error: Expected undefined to be defined.`
+  - `Error: Expected undefined to be defined.`
-  - Jasmine is red: `TypeError: Cannot read property 'length' of undefined`
+  - `TypeError: Cannot read property 'length' of undefined`
 - Add a `url` with an empty value to the new feed
+  - Jasmine is red
-  - Jasmine is red: `Error: Expected 0 not to be 0.`
+  - `Error: Expected 0 not to be 0.`
 - Delete the new feed that was added
   - Jasmine is green